isabella232/devo-ps.github.io/_posts/blog/2013-01-31-farewell-to-regular-web-development-approaches.md

 1. We start by defining our API interface through user stories and methods,
 2. Both backend and front-end teams are getting cranking on implementing and solving the challenges specific to their part,

 A lot of things happen in parallel and changes on one side rarely impact the other: we can make drastic changes in the UI without any change on the backend.
 And there were a lot of unexpected gains too, in security, speed and overall maintainability.
-More importantly, we've fred a lot of our resources to focus on building compelling user experiences instead of fighting a large piece of software to do what we want it to do.
+More importantly, we've freed a lot of our resources to focus on building compelling user experiences instead of fighting a large piece of software to do what we want it to do.

 If you haven't tried building things that way yet, give it a try honestly (when relevant); it may be a larger initial investment in some cases but you'll come out on top at almost every level.